bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 The *scoring function* is a weighted sum of several components, listed below. ***Weights are pre-determined based upon...\[fill in]***
 * Measures of **congestion**:
-  * **vehicle hours of delay** (`Congestion: Vehicle Hours Delay`, \[veh-hours]): total hours of delay experienced by all motorized vehicles in the system during the simulation.
+  * **vehicle-hours of delay** (`Congestion: Vehicle Hours Delay`, \[veh-hours]): total hours of delay experienced by all motorized vehicles in the system during the simulation.
 Delay is measured as the difference between the free-flow travel time over the path of a vehicle's movement and the actual duration of the movement in the simulation.
   * **vehicle-miles traveled** (`Congestion: Vehicle Miles Traveled`, \[veh-miles]): total miles traveled by all motorized vehicles in the system during the simulation.

 * Measures of **the level of service** of the transportation system: